 Regional license terms and programs - Upon opt-in, we will retain product rights in the Alnylam Territory, while Sanofi Genzyme will obtain exclusive rights to develop and commercialize the product in the Sanofi Genzyme Territory.
 Sanofi Genzyme can elect this license for any of our current and future Genetic Medicine programs that complete Human POP by the end of 2019, subject to limited extension.
 Development costs for products once Sanofi Genzyme exercises an option will be shared between Sanofi Genzyme and us, with Sanofi Genzyme responsible for twenty percent of the global development costs.
 Sanofi Genzyme will be required to make payments totaling up to \$75.0 million per regional product, consisting of up to \$55.0 million in development milestones and \$20.0 million in commercial milestones.
 Sanofi Genzyme will also be required to pay tiered double-digit royalties up to twenty percent for each regional product based on annual net sales, if any, of such regional product by Sanofi Genzyme, its affiliates and sublicensees.
-Upon the effective date of the 2014 Sanofi Genzyme collaboration, Sanofi Genzyme agreement.
+Upon the effective date of the 2014 Sanofi Genzyme collaboration, Sanofi Genzyme expanded the scope of its regional license and collaboration for patisiran, which was originally established under the 2012 Sanofi Genzyme agreement.
 In September 2015, Sanofi Genzyme elected to opt into our fitusiran clinical development program for the treatment of hemophilia and other rare bleeding disorders under the regional license terms.
 Cost-sharing for the fitusiran program began in January 2016 under the regional license terms.
-Sanofi Genzyme also had the right to elect to co-develop and co-commercialize fitusiran in the Alnylam Territory.
-In addition, during 2016, Sanofi Genzyme elected not to opt into the develop and co-commercialize fitusiran in the Alnylam Territory.
-In addition, during 2016, Sanofi Genzyme elected not to opt into the development and commercialize fitusiran or cemdisiran in the Sanofi Genzyme Territory.
+Sanofi Genzyme also had the right to elect to co-develop and co-commercialize fitusiran in the Alnylam Territory pursuant to the co-development/co-commercialize license terms described below.
+In November 2016, Sanofi Genzyme exercised that right and elected to co-develop and co-commercialize fitusiran in the Alnylam Territory.
+In addition, during 2016, Sanofi Genzyme elected not to opt into the development and commercialization of givosiran or cemdisiran in the Sanofi Genzyme Territory.